zh/scaffold-eth/README.md

 > a quick tutorial on how to deploy and display a new contract with scaffold-eth 🚀

 So you've written a super sweet smart contract and want to quickly see it on the frontend.
-Let's learn how to throw it into scaffold-eth and begin playing blazing fast 🔥 Boom!
+Let's learn how to throw it into scaffold-eth and begin playing with functionality blazing fast 🔥 Boom!
 Middle rolls!

 # 🏄‍♂️ new-contract